 Most web hosting services come with at least one email account included.
 When setting up your email address on your mail client, you will often be given the option of setting up the account as email IMAP or POP3.
 However, what is the difference between POP3 and IMAP and which one is best for you and your needs?

+POP3 and IMAP are two different protocols for handling your emails.
 All major email clients allow mailboxes to be accessed via either POP3 or IMAP.
-However, for new users to web hosting will often be confused about the difference between POP3 and IMAP email hosting.
+However, for its often confusing about the difference between POP3 and IMAP email protocol.

-First off we’ll start by introducing you to both protocols and what they stand for.
+First off let us start by introducing you to both protocols and what they stand for.